Chargemaster Frequently Asked Questions

 What is a hospital chargemaster?

-The chargemaster is a comprehensive standard price list for the services provided by the hospital (medical procedures, lab tests, supplies, medications, etc.).
-Because it represents the full range of services the hospital provides, there are thousands of items listed.
+The chargemaster is a comprehensive standard list of charges for the services provided by the hospital (medical procedures, lab tests, supplies, medications, etc.).
 As noted above, the charges listed are generally not the amount a patient will pay.

 Are charges the same for every patient?